 - (1) Aboriginal Applicants: For the purpose of application and admission to the University of Alberta, and in accordance with the Constitution Act, 1982, Part II, Section 35(2), an Aboriginal Applicant is an Indian, Inuit or Métis person of Canada, or a person who is accepted by one of the Aboriginal peoples of Canada as a member of their community.
 Refer to §14.1.2 for further details regarding proof of Aboriginal ancestry. - a.
 Aboriginal Applicants normally must have a minimum of two years leading towards any degree or equivalent acceptable to a university in Alberta, completed prior to or in the Fall/Winter preceding the September in which admission is sought (i.e., by April 30th).
-Consideration may be given to Aboriginal Applicants with a minimum of one year leading to a degree or equivalent, if they exhibit evidence of past achievements in non-academic areas indicative of an ability to succeed in law school. - The Committee may make an offer of admission conditional on successful completion of the Program of Legal Studies for Native People at the University of Saskatchewan. - The LSAT must be written as outlined in §15.8.1(4). - (2) Mature Applicants: A Mature Applicant is one who is at least 35 years of age before the first day of September in the year admission is sought. - a.
-Mature Applicants normally have a minimum of two years leading towards any degree or equivalent acceptable to the University of Alberta, completed prior to or in the Fall/Winter preceding the September in which admission is sought (i.e., by April 30).
-Consideration may, however, be given to Mature Applicants with a minimum of one year leading to a degree or equivalent; - b.
-A Mature Applicant shall exhibit evidence of a minimum of five years past achievements in non-academic areas indicative of ability to succeed in the studies in law school; and in the opinion of the Admissions Committee shall have an above average chance of success in law school - c.
+Consideration may be given to Aboriginal Applicants with a minimum of one year leading to a degree or equivalent, if they exhibit evidence of past achievements in non-academic areas indicative of an ability to succeed in law school. - b.
+The Committee may make an offer of admission conditional on successful completion of the Program of Legal Studies for Native People at the University of Saskatchewan. - c.
 The LSAT must be written as outlined in §15.8.1(4).